guide / unsure sep event

 Uncertainty should not become a promise

-If the user cannot identify the coverage event, this playbook routes them to official verification and related playbooks instead of promising an enrollment window.
+If you cannot identify the coverage event, this playbook routes you to official verification and related playbooks instead of promising an enrollment window.

 Documents to gather